Urban Wildlife Field Research at Local High Schools

-The culminating event, Zoo Family Day, is held at Lincoln Park Zoo and is an opportunity for students to demonstrate to their families what they learned throughout the year, to meet zoo researchers and hear how they are using the data collected by the schools.
+The culminating event, Zoo Family Night, is held at Lincoln Park Zoo and is an opportunity for select students to demonstrate to their families what they learned throughout the year and to meet zoo researchers and hear how they are using the data collected by the schools.

 How to Apply

 To apply for Partners in Fieldwork, all teachers must fill out the application found here.
 Teachers must be high school teachers and have two or more high school classes.
 Principal signature is required.
 All applications must be mailed to the address found on the application or scanned and emailed to email@example.com.
 Applications are accepted on a rolling basis and are due no later than May 19, 2017.

 For more information on Partners in Fieldwork, contact us at 312-742-2051 or firstname.lastname@example.org.